-To regain eligibility, the student must complete courses at their own expense and raise their cumulative GPA to the acceptable standard.
-After completing the courses and raising their GPA, the student must notify the Office of Financial Aid to evaluate the coursework taken to see if financial aid can be awarded.
+To regain eligibility, complete courses at your own expense and raise your cumulative GPA to the acceptable standard.
+Once you have completed the course and raised you GPA, you will need to notify the Office of Financial Aid to evaluate the coursework taken to see if financial aid can be awarded.